DDFar/minds-machines-sf/README.md

 ### [Current by GE, CityIQ APIs](https://github.com/PredixDev/minds-machines-sf/tree/master/CityIQ)

+This folder contains information and postman collections to access the [CityIQ APIs](https://developer.currentbyge.com/cityiq).

 You can find detailed information about each dataset inside its dedicated folder under "CityIQ"

 - Parking Planning